The wall sit exercise is often overlooked as a leg exercise due to its simplicity in nature.

 Of the two exercises, squats are much better for building muscle and strength.
 However, isometric exercises like wall sits are still important for building muscle stamina.

-You literally do the same thing as with wall sits, but with a bit more movement.
-Hold for 10 seconds and slowly go back to your starting position by stretching your legs completely.
+Wall squats are the same as wall sits but with more movement.
+Wall squats are a combination of an isometric and isotonic exercise.
+To do a wall squat, hold for 10 seconds and slowly go back to your starting position by stretching your legs completely.
 And repeat.

 Start at one set of 15 repetitions daily and slowly increase that to three sets of 15 repetitions daily.

-Finally, please bear in mind that wall sits should not be considered a full workout, but instead should complement an existing workout/be done together with other exercises.
+Finally, please bear in mind that wall sits should not be considered a full workout, but instead should complement an existing workout with other exercises.